RolfyLl/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/ViAt6qs.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 I started working on the Printing Issues ticket from Archilles.
-I started the conversation to gather more information on the issue and eventully lead me to fixing the isssue.
+I started the conversation to gather more information on the issue and eventually led me to fix the issue.
 </p>
 <br />